kes2401/neighbourhood-map/README.md

 * start the development server with `npm start`

+## Offline First

+The production build of this app includes a Service Worker so that the app loads from a cache on future visits.
+This makes it a fully functional, offline first Progressive Web App and future vists to the app will render even when there is no network access.

+To build the app for production you should run `npm run build` which will include the service worker and prepare the app for deployment.
+The app is built to the `build` folder.

+The service worker will not work in development mode.

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).